Roots and Radishes

 Marinated white beans in beige stoneware serving dish with golden spoon on beige and white surface, next to golden-yellow matte linen this recipe

 These easy marinated white beans are not only delicious, but also packed with plant-based sources of protein, fiber, and nutrients (read more about how healthy white beans are!).
 Marinating beans basically means we soak them in delicious extra virgin olive oil, vinegar, lemon, and Mediterranean herbs and spices for a flavorful appetizer or snack.
-And honestly, you can even make these into a meal by piling them onto toast or putting large scoops into a salad...yum!
+And honestly, you can even make these into a meal by piling them onto toast or putting large scoops into a salad (I'm obsessed with them in this Italian chopped Brussels sprouts salad)... yum!
+Let's make a batch for the week.

 Jump to: